-Projects with publicly available tools
+Projects and publicly available tools

 simics console CETA is a fully-automated tool for extracting run-time communication graphs from multithreaded applications.

-Authors: Ai-Hsin Liu and Robert P. Dick
+Authors: Ai-Hsin Liu and Robert P. Dick with additional documentation by Ciprian Radu.

 MEMMU logo MEMMU is an automated runtime memory compression technique for MMU-less embedded systems.
 It provides application developers with access to more usable RAM and requires no or minor changes to application code and no changes to hardware.
 MEMMU is composed of a runtime library and LLVM passes for compile-time transformation.

-Authors: Lan Bai, Lei Yang, and Robert P. Dick
+Authors: Lan Bai, Lei Yang, and Robert P. Dick.

 CRAMES CRAMES is an operating system controlled memory compression technique to double usable memory in embedded systems without changing applications or hardware, and with little or no performance or power penalty.

-Authors: Lei Yang, Robert P. Dick, Haris Lekatsas, and Srimat Chakradhar
+Authors: Lei Yang, Robert P. Dick, Haris Lekatsas, and Srimat Chakradhar.

 ISAC ISAC is adaptive steady-state and dynamic thermal analysis software.
-The website will be in transit to a new location from 16 Dec. to 18 Dec.

 Embedded system synthesis software This software, described in the MOGAC, CORDS, COWLS, and MOCSYN papers (above) has been licensed to PDV Software of Allentown, Pennsylvania.
 However, I can provide academic access to interested parties on my group server.
 If you would like to use this synthesis software, please send me an email describing the intended use.